T-STAR: A Context-Aware Transformer Framework for Short-Term Probabilistic Demand Forecasting in Dock-Based Shared Micro-Mobility: Conclusions

-While T-STAR demonstrates strong predictive performance, future work could extend it toward a unified multi-task learning framework.
+Future research could build upon this study in several key dimensions, addressing both the current data constraints and potential architectural extensions.
+While the rolling-origin and sliding-window evaluations demonstrate the robustness of our results across different temporal splits, the three-month dataset limits the assessment of long-term predictive performance under diverse seasonal related impacts, such as weather changes, holiday periods, and tourism-driven demand changes.
+Therefore, a key future research direction involves extending the T-STAR framework to multi-year datasets to capture broader cyclical patterns and seasonal shifts.
+Beyond temporal coverage, future work could evolve T-STAR into a unified multi-task learning framework.
 Rather than modeling pickup and drop-off demand independently, a joint formulation could simultaneously forecast both demand streams and station-level fleet availability, once historical inventory observations are accessible.
 Such integration would better capture the coupled spatio-temporal dynamics of supply and demand.
 In particular, conditioning on real-time fleet distribution would enable direct estimation of station-wise net flow, providing an operationally meaningful signal for anticipating stock-outs and surpluses.
 A comprehensive predictor of this form could support earlier identification of rebalancing requirements and improve system reliability by enabling more informed, forward-looking control decisions.
 Future work can also strengthen T-STAR by coupling its two-stage temporal design with dynamic, attention-driven GNNs for high-granularity, intermittent demand.
 A learnable time-varying graph inferred from demand co-movement, operational interactions, and context (weather, events, commute regimes) would enable message passing only when informative.
 Attention-based neighbor selection and heterophily-robust layers can reduce noise, while interaction edges capture competition/substitution to improve fluctuation modeling and calibration.
 Finally, future research could explore the few-shot learning capabilities of the T-STAR framework and its generalizability across different service regions with limited historical data.
 While this study focuses on zero-shot forecasting, T-STAR’s broader potential lies in its ability to adapt to new environments through lightweight fine-tuning.
 Investigating how the model can respond to evolving urban conditions would further demonstrate its value as a flexible and scalable tool for long-term shared micro-mobility management.